Atma Ram Sanatan Dharma College

 Atma Ram Sanatan Dharma College (ARSD College), formerly Sanatan Dharma College, is a co-educational constituent college of the University of Delhi.
-The college was founded on August 3, 1959, by the Sanatan Dharma Maha Sabha, Delhi.
-Late Shri Atma Ram Chadha, a philanthropist, took over as chairman of the college governing body in 1967.
-The current chairman of the college is Prof. Renu Deswal.
+The college was founded on 3 August 1959, by the Sanatan Dharma Maha Sabha, Delhi.
+Shri Atma Ram Chadha, a philanthropist, took over as chairman of the college governing body in 1967.The college is one of the premier colleges of Delhi University.
+It was ranked 7th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2025.

 Rankings

-Atma Ram Sanatan Dharma College is among the best colleges in India.
-It is ranked 7th amongst colleges across India and ranked 4th among Delhi University colleges as per the NIRF India Rankings 2022.
+Atma Ram Sanatan Dharma College is ranked 5th amongst colleges across India and ranked 4th among Delhi University colleges as per the NIRF India Rankings 2024.
+The college is one of the highest ranking colleges of India as per the NAAC rankings.
+The college has also achieved one of the highest NAAC score of '3.77' in year 2023 with 'A++' grade.

 Academics

 The college offers various undergraduate and postgraduate courses under the aegis of the University of Delhi.